mollywoodnini/ImageViewer/README.md

 # ImageViewer
-Very simple image viewer inspired by facebook.
+Very simple image viewer inspired by facebook and completely written in SWIFT.

 ## Installation